 Each sterile lens is supplied in a plastic blister package containing borate buffered saline solution.
-The container is marked with the manufacturing lot number of the lens, the base curve, sphere power, add power, diameter and expiration date.
-Store lenses at room temperature (60°F - 80°F, 15°C - 25°C)
+The container is marked with the manufacturing lot number of the lens, the base curve, sphere, diameter and expiration date.
+Store lenses at room temperature (60°F - 80°F, 15°C - 25°C).

-Bausch & Lomb Incorporated Rochester NY 14609
+Bausch & Lomb Incorporated

-© Bausch & Lomb Incorporated.
+Rochester, NY 14609 © Bausch & Lomb Incorporated.
 All rights reserved worldwide.
-Bausch & Lomb, Path Design, Performa, AerGel and PureVision are trademarks of Bausch & Lomb Incorporated.
+Bausch & Lomb, Path Design, Performa, AerGel, FormCast and PureVision are trademarks of Bausch & Lomb Incorporated.
+Other brand names/product names are trademarks of their respective owners.
+Printed in U.S.A.